node-formidable/formidable/Readme.md

 ---

 #### v3 - ESModules, Promises, Monorepo structure
-We recommend to use `formidable@v3` to install, as it uses more modern Node.js Streams, has support for Promises and more stuff.
+We recommend to use `formidable@v3`, as it uses more modern Node.js Streams, has support for Promises and more stuff.
 You can see more info and track some ideas on [issue#635](https://github.com/node-formidable/formidable/issues/635).

 - The source code can be found on the [master branch](https://github.com/node-formidable/formidable) on GitHub.